osianrhysjones/bilingual-content-design-resources/README.md

 # Bilingual content design resources

-This is a list of resources collated by Osian Jones but highly indebted to the people who wrote some of the content below and others who shared good content.
+This is a list of resources put together by Osian Jones.
+The content of the links have been written by others.
+I found out about them through people sharing their knowledge.

 ## Standards